Cloufield/gwaslab/docs/rules.md

 - **Reserved headers**: Column names and reserved headers (like `SNPID`, `CHR`, `POS`, `EA`, `NEA`, `BETA`, `SE`, `P`, etc.) should be in **bold** format: `**SNPID**`, `**CHR**`, etc.
 - **Table headers**: Use `DataType` (camelCase, no space) consistently in all parameter/option tables, not `Type` or `Data Type`

-## MkDocs Material Admonitions
+## Admonitions

+!!! note "Note on Admonitions"
-Use appropriate MkDocs Material admonition blocks for different types of content:
+    The documentation system is transitioning from mkdocs-material to zensical.
+Use appropriate admonition blocks for different types of content:

 - **Examples**: Use `!!! example` blocks for code examples and usage demonstrations
 - **Citations/References**: Use `!!! quote` blocks for citations, references, and quoted material